NillionNetwork/nillion-docs/docs/network.md

 ### nilAI Nodes

-SecretLLM connnects to a nilAI node to privately run AI models within a TEE.
+[SecretLLM](/build/secretLLM/overview) connnects to a nilAI node to privately run AI models within a TEE.

 <Tabs>
     <TabItem value="nilAI-testnet" label="nilAI Testnet" default>
          :::info
        nilAI Testnet node access is gated by nilAI Testnet-specific allowlisted API keys.
-[Apply for a nilAI API key](/build/secretLLM/access) to use nilAI Testnet nodes.
+[Apply for a nilAI API key](/build/secretLLM/access) or use our [SecretLLM Demo Credentials](/build/secretLLM/access#demo-credentials) to connect to nilAI Testnet nodes.
        :::

        ```